Dog Behavior Problems & Solutions

 The key to success is to select a method for training and stick with it.
 Some of the suggested online training recommendations from our visitors include Cesar Millan (the Dog Whisperer), Victoria Stilwell, and Zak George (you can find him on YouTube).

 Training methods may vary somewhat, but what all these trainers have in common is that they use positive training (no punishments).
 Pick one method and follow through every single day until training is successful.
 Too many people give up because they don’t see immediate results or they switch methods and confuse the dog.
-I usually recommend Doggy Dan because I’ve had success with him and I love his gentle positive approach – plus I love his accent.

 No. 2 -Noise Deterrents.
 Diverting your dog’s attention by using loud noises can be an effective way to get barking under control.
 But if your dog is barking because she’s afraid, making loud noises will likely increase her fear.
 These deterrents are ideal for the nuisance barker who’s bored or looking for attention.
 Some of the products our visitors have suggested include: